cnb0/learning-linux-performance/lp.resources/linux-perf.md

 ## Optimizing Linux Performance :
 ```

-Superior application performance is more crucial than ever—and in today's complex production environments, it's tougher to ensure, too.
+- Superior application performance is more crucial than ever—and in today's complex production environments,
+  it's tougher to ensure, too.
-If you use Linux, you have extraordinary advantages: complete source code access, plus an exceptional array of optimization tools.
+- If you use Linux, you have extraordinary advantages: complete source code access, plus an exceptional
+  array of optimization tools.
-But the tools are scattered across the Internet.
+- But the tools are scattered across the Internet.
 Many are poorly documented.
 And few experts know how to use them
   together to solve real problems.
 Now, one of those experts has written the definitive Linux tuning primer for every professional:
   Optimizing Linux® Performance.

-Renowned Linux benchmarking specialist Phillip Ezolt introduces each of today's most important Linux optimization tools,
-showing how they fit into a proven methodology for perfecting overall application performance.
-Using realistic examples,
+Linux optimization tools,showing how they fit into a proven methodology for perfecting overall application performance.
-Ezolt shows developers how to pinpoint exact lines of source code that are impacting performance.
-He teaches sysadmins and
+shows developers how to pinpoint exact lines of source code that are impacting performance.
-application developers how to rapidly drill down to specific bottlenecks, so they can implement solutions more quickly.
+so they can implement solutions more quickly.

 How to: